LilyTronics/lily_data_logger_software/readme.md

 * Adding your own instrument drivers (see manual)
 * Data from the table can be copied and pasted to a spreadsheet (Excel, LibreOffice, etc.).
 * Export to CSV for using data in other applications (databases, scripting, etc.).
+* OS compatibility:
+  * Developed and tested primarily for Windows 10/11.
+  * Tested on Ubuntu (22.04 LTS verion).
+  * Not tested on MAC.

 ## About GPIB...